CrisangerA/react-native-template-clean-arch/readme.md

 Among other things the project includes this plugin https://www.npmjs.com/package/eslint-plugin-hexagonal-architecture that will help you to build the rest of your application with the onion architecture concept https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html.

+## Strucure folders
+All source code is in src/*
+All logic and code src/modules/*
+All Visual components src/ui/*

 ## Extra
 - Hermes Engine
 - [React Native Turbo Modules (New Architecture)](https://reactnative.dev/docs/the-new-architecture/landing-page)